axeluhl/sailing-analytics/wiki/projects/race-map-tracks-loading-and-caching.md

 ### Incorrect Implementation of ``FixesAndTails.searchMinMaxDetailValue``

 When moving backwards in time, fixes may be added to a competitor's tail that are older than the oldest fix part of the tail so far.
-However,
+However, ``FixesAndTails.searchMinMaxDetailValue`` uses ``lastSearchedFix+1`` as a start index to search for new min/max values.
+This will then not find extreme values that became part of the tail in ``FixesAndTails.updateTail(...)`` which manages ``firstShownFix`` and ``lastShownFix`` but not ``lastSearchedFix``.
+Furthermore, ``lastSearchedFix`` seems to be assumed to be inclusive by ``searchMinMaxDetailValue``, but ``mergeFixes(...)`` inserts the minimum insert index of new fixes added.
+This may even be before the tail, and then searching for extreme values potentially before the visible tail.

 ## How to Improve